07 Dec Pinterest: The Best Market Research Tool We’ve All Ignored

 The other platforms have an emphasis on sharing and communicating with others, but what makes Pinterest special is that it’s a place to share the things you like; a small but important difference.

-To back track a little, all the other platforms enable users to publicly express their likes.
-Facebook has the infamous Like button, Twitter the new heart-shaped favourite option, as does Instagram and really it’s become a given element of every major platform out there.
+To backtrack a little, all the other platforms enable users to publicly express their likes.
+Facebook has the infamous Like button, Twitter has the new heart-shaped favourite option as does Instagram (and really it’s become a given element of every major platform out there).

 I think I’m going to call it content refinement.
 It’s the process by which long-term users craft a social media profile into one that expresses their tastes through the content they like.